J9-PT-IRONHACK-JAVA/ArgenTeam-Team7-QueMirasBobo/README.md

 ## Demo:

-For demo, you can download <a href="https://drive.google.com/file/d/1Hu6HGgfkw5ctWC6ZUbsORayyWwEY3MIL/view?usp=sharing">HERE</a> a demo Jar.
+For demo, you can download from <a href="https://drive.google.com/file/d/1Hu6HGgfkw5ctWC6ZUbsORayyWwEY3MIL/view?usp=sharing">HERE</a>.

 For Run, in Terminal:
 ```
 java -jar quemirasbobo-cloud.jar
 ```

 ## External uses: